SkywardApps/popcorn/_posts/2017-10-25-An Introduction.md

  a public API... well, that way lies madness.

 A few quick googles later, we found a couple of things:
-There are indeed solutions for this problem; jsonapi and graphql are two well established players in this space.
+There are indeed solutions for this problem; JSON API and GraphQL are two well established players in this space.
  The existing solutions all require specific schemas and would require us to start over from scratch with our client api implementations, and at least partially rewrite our server code.